Sugar Substitutes: How Much Xylitol Can Kill a Dog?

 Prognosis:

-If treatment was implemented before any clinical signs developed prognosis is good.
-As soon as liver daage becomes evident prognosis becomes more guarded.
+If treatment was implemented before any clinical signs developed, then the prognosis is usually good.
+As soon as liver damage becomes evident, the prognosis becomes more serious.

 Prevention:

 Prevention is always better than cure.
-Make sure all products that contain xylitol is safely stored away.
+Make sure all products that contain xylitol are safely stored away.